One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Introduction

 \section{Introduction}

-Let the circle group act non-trivially on a manifold $M$.
-The manifold $M$ may have certain geometric or topological structures which are invariant under the circle action.
-For instance, $M$ may have a symplectic structure or a K\"ahler structure; $M$ may have a certain homotopy type or a certain cohomology ring.
-When $M$ is a symplectic manifold, and when the circle action is Hamiltonian, the moment map $\phi\colon M\to \R$ provides a key tool for the study of $M$.
+Let a Lie group act non-trivially on a manifold $M$.
+The manifold $M$ may have certain geometric or topological structures which are invariant under the action.
+For instance, $M$ may have a symplectic structure or a K\"ahler structure, $M$ may have a certain homotopy type or a certain cohomology ring.
+When $M$ is a symplectic manifold, and when the Lie group action is Hamiltonian, the moment map provides a key tool for the study of $M$.

-One fundamental question is which symplectic manifold admits a Hamiltonian group action, or, when a symplectic group action is a Hamiltonian action.
+One fundamental question in symplectic geometry is which symplectic manifold admits a Hamiltonian group action, or, when a symplectic group action is a Hamiltonian action.
 This has been answered in various cases.
-One way of approaching the question is to look at necessary conditions, and to find the topological and geometrical properties such manifolds have.
+One way of approaching the question is to look at necessary conditions, and to find the topological and geometrical properties such manifolds can have.
 Furthermore, we can ask how many such manifolds can arise with these given properties.
-These are the first steps for further classifications of the manifolds.
+These can be the first steps for further classifications of the manifolds.

-Consider a compact symplectic manifold $(M, \omega)$ which admits a Hamiltonian circle action.
-A general classification of such manifolds does not appear tractible.
-When $(M, \omega)$ admits more symmetries, namely a Hamiltonian torus $T$ action, the number $k =\frac{1}{2}\dim(M) -\dim (T)$, which is half the dimension of the generic symplectic quotients, is called the {\em complexity} of the Hamiltonian $T$-manifold $M$.
-Complexity zero Hamiltonian manifolds, which are also called toric manifolds, and complexity one Hamiltonian manifolds are classified \cite{{D}, {Au1}, {Kar}, {KT1}, {KT2}}.
-All toric manifolds admit a K\"ahler structure, while this is not true for complexity one Hamiltonian manifolds.
-For a Hamiltonian $S^1$-manifold $(M, \omega)$, let us first look at a simple constraint on the dimensions of the fixed point sets.
-Since $M$ is compact and symplectic, $b_{2i}(M)\geq 1$ for all $0\leq 2i\leq \dim(M)$.
-Since the moment map $\phi$ is a Morse--Bott function which has exactly the fixed point set $M^{S^1}$ of the circle action as its critical set, an argument using Morse-Bott theory gives us the inequality
+Consider a compact connected symplectic manifold $(M, \omega)$ which admits an effective Hamiltonian $T$-action, where $T$ is a connected compact torus.
+The number $k =\frac{1}{2}\dim(M) -\dim (T)$ is called the {\em complexity} of the Hamiltonian $T$-manifold $M$.
+Complexity zero Hamiltonian manifolds, also called symplectic toric manifolds, are classified \cite{D}.
+Complexity one Hamiltonian $4$-manifolds and complexity one Hamiltonian manifolds whose nonempty symplectic quotients are all $2$-dimensional are also classified \cite{{AH}, {Au1}, {Kar}, {KT1}, {KT2}}.
+All symplectic toric manifolds are K\"ahler \cite{D}, while there exist complexity one Hamiltonian manifolds which do not admit any invariant K\"ahler structure \cite{T0}.

+Let $(M, \omega)$ be a compact symplectic manifold which admits an effective Hamiltonian $T=S^1$-action with moment map $\phi\colon M\to \R$.
+A general classification of such manifolds does not appear tractable.
+Let us first look at a simple constraint on the dimensions of the connected components of the fixed point set $M^{S^1}$.
+First of all, each connected component of $M^{S^1}$ is symplectic hence even dimensional.
+The moment map $\phi$ is a perfect Morse-Bott function whose critical set is exactly $M^{S^1}$.
+The fact that $M$ is compact and symplectic implies that $b_{2i}(M)\geq 1$ for all $0\leq 2i\leq \dim(M)$.
+Using Morse-Bott theory, we may obtain the inequality